 Mum and Dad had achieved so much in their lives, but nothing bought them as much joy and happiness as their amazing '6' Grandkids.
 Their first Granddaughter Gisella who is my sister Linda's daughter was their first Grandchild, born on 11th September, 1992.
 They adored Gisella just like she was another daughter and looked after her for the most of her younger years as Linda had to work full time.
-They took her everywhere they needed to go and loved it even with a tantrum or two.
+They took her everywhere they needed to go and loved it even with an occasional tantrum or two.
 Their first Grandson, my son Sam arrived on 15th March, 1996.
 They were so proud of their cute redheaded Grandson and looking at him already planning for amazing things to happen.
 Luke who is my youngest was born next on 24th February, 1998.
 My Dad rarely cried, but he did when he saw Luke for the first time as he was named after him.
-He was so proud.
-He may not have the Cannito surname, but Luke certainly has most of Dad's traits.
+He was so proud and although Luke did not have the Cannito surname, he certainly has most of Dad's traits.
 He has the biggest heart and would do anything for you, but just don't upset him.

 Mum and Dad would look after the boys sometimes to give Jim and I a special night out now and then.
 Occassionally they would sleep over and a very special bond came between them.
 The boys would sleep in my old bed and in my old room which was even more special.
 While Jim and I were dating he had put glowing stars up on the roof of my room so it would give the illusion that you were outside and it was so peaceful.
 I would take some of those stars as a memory back to my house.
 Sam and Luke would stay awake talking most of the night until they eventually would fall asleep.
 Mum and Dad listening on in the next room so proud of their two Grandsons.